EvgenyWas/spravello/README.md

 ## Todo cards

-Next you will see three columns for placing your "todo" tasks.
+Next you see three columns for placing your "todo" tasks.

 [<img src="./elements/Cards.png" alt="Cards">]()